ldaniels528/lollypop/README.md

   * <a href="#Testing">Testing</a> (8)
 <a name="Introduction"></a>
 ## Introduction
-Qwery is a JVM-based multi-paradigm (declarative/SQL, functional, reactive and object-oriented) scripting language for Data Engineers and Data Scientists.
+Qwery is a general-purpose programming/scripting language for the JVM.
 Features include:
+* Native support for Scala and Java classes, objects and packages.
+* Native support for JSON (arrays, dictionaries and objects).
+* Native support for Maven package repositories.
 * Data-oriented types - Dataframes, BLOB/CLOB and Matrices and Vectors.
-* Multi-paradigm programming model - declarative, functional and object-oriented.
+* Multi-paradigm programming model - declarative/SQL, functional and object-oriented.
-* Native JSON support.
-* Native support for Scala and Java objects.
-* Testing Automation support.

 <a name="Project_Status"></a>
 ## Project Status

-Alpha/Preview &#8212; actively addressing bugs and (re-)implementing missing or broken features.
+Unstable/Preview &#8212; actively addressing bugs and (re-)implementing missing or broken features.

 <a name="Getting_Started"></a>
 ## Getting Started